eshaz/wasm-audio-decoders/src/ogg-opus-decoder/README.md

 ```

 * `forceStereo` *optional, defaults to `false`*
-  * Set to `true` to forces stereo output when decoding mono or multichannel Ogg Opus.
+  * Set to `true` to force stereo output when decoding mono or multichannel Ogg Opus.
+  * If there are more than 8 channels, this option is ignored.

 ### Getters
 * `decoder.ready` *async*